 Subsequently, her successor then President Ramos revived the death penalty through lethal injection by enacting RA 7659.
 Seven convicts were executed.

 Presidents Estrada, Arroyo, and Noynoy Aquino upheld their stands against the revival of the death penalty in the Philippines.

 No injustice, deprivation of human rights

-The imposition of capital punishment in the early years can be well understood by taking into consideration the context of the legal maxim, dura lex sed lex (The law is harsh, but it is the law).
+On reviving the death penalty in the Philippines, the imposition of this capital punishment in the early years can be well understood by taking into consideration the context of the legal maxim, dura lex sed lex (The law is harsh, but it is the law).

 Similarly, when the past administrations decided to suspend and abolish the death penalty, it can be well understood by taking the issue under the mechanics of the procedural legal process before the implementation.